 An older paper on the calculation methodology describes the National Footprint Accounts 2011 edition.
 The fundamentals are the same as for the 2018 edition.
-This paper explains the fundamental calculations and principles utilized in the 2011 edition of the National Footprint Accounts.
+This paper explains the fundamental calculations and principles utilized in the of the National Footprint Accounts.
 It provides researchers and practitioners with information to deepen their understanding of the calculation methodology for the Ecological Footprint.
 It also includes calculation methodology for biocapacity, yield factors, equivalence factors, and the specific land use types included in the Ecological Footprint: cropland, grazing land, fishing ground, forest land, carbon uptake land, and built-up land.

 Note: The resources linked to this section describe the methodology for calculating the Ecological Footprint and biocapacity at the national level.
 Since comprehensive global data sets on production and trade generally only capture data at the national level, the National Footprint Accounts serve as the foundation for all sub-national, organizational and product Footprint analyses.

 The Ecological Footprint Standards 2009 are designed to ensure that Footprint assessments are produced consistently and according to community-proposed best practices.
 They aim to ensure that assessments are conducted and communicated in a way that is accurate and transparent, by providing standards and guidelines on such issues as use of source data, derivation of conversion factors, establishment of study boundaries, and communication of findings.
 The Standards are applicable to all Footprint studies, including sub-national populations, products, and organizations.